• Skip to primary navigation

 “Thank you very much”

 I asked for it more out of interest, since I bought last Christmas the CVP 701.
-Choices here in Brasil are a little bit limited, but thanks a lot for your Piano guide.
+Choices here in Brazil are a little bit limited, but thanks a lot for your Piano guide.
 It helped a lot at that time!!!

 Personally I played roughly 12 years piano on a traditional piano (Schimmel) but due to business issues I stopped for several years and returned playing this year on the digital.